-It is hard to think of a movement or campaign that has stirred such pride and action in our rural and regional communities as the Tidy Towns Sustainable Communities program.
+It is hard to think of a movement or campaign that has stirred such pride and action in our regional and remote communities as the Tidy Towns Sustainable Communities program.

 Tidy Towns Awards, Overall WA State Winners